 As a result, most advertisers will have to rely on a third-party provider to gather customer reviews in order to meet the minimum requirements.

 Trustpilot and Yotpo are two companies that specialize in offering these kinds of services.
 Naturally, they charge a monthly fee, which can quickly mount up.

 Take Promises Of Results With A Grain of Salt

-Take their hype with a grain of salt if you decide to deal with a third-party ratings vendor.
-Some suppliers say that adding seller ratings extensions will enhance ad rank, improve quality score, and increase traffic by up to 10%.
+Take their hype with a grain of salt if you decide to deal with a third-party rating vendor.
+Some suppliers say that adding seller rating extensions will enhance ad rank, improve quality score, and increase traffic by up to 10%.
 It appears improbable that a single, simple ad extension will accomplish all of this – especially if you’re currently performing well in terms of ad rank, quality scores, and other metrics.